 If you could not resolve or expedite your case despite your situation directly with USCIS, then you can contact the Ombudsman’s office.
 You can reach out to them directly by filling out the Request on Ombudsman Office Webpage.
 You will need all the supporting documentation just like above.
 This has worked for a few users.

 Check out a few H4 Expedite Request Experiences by 3 Users for the above-listed options.

 Yes, there is no rule as such that you can only try to expedite once.
 Some users have tried USCIS customer service first, then they tried Senator, then finally after two rejections, they went to Ombudsman and got it solved.
 So, there is no restriction.

-Well, just loss of job on its own does not qualify for the expedite criteria to expedite EAD application.
-It needs to meet other general criteria of loss for individual or company.
+Well, just loss of a job on its own does not qualify for the expedite criteria to expedite EAD application.
+It needs to meet other general criteria of loss for individuals or company.

 There is no set timeline as such.
-It can take few days to few weeks.
-Usually, you will hear on the decision of the expedite request within 10 days or so.
-If your expedite request is approved, you would see decision on your application within few weeks.
-Many users have seen decisions in few days to 10 days.
+It can take a few days to a few weeks.
+Usually, you will hear about the decision to the expedite request within 10 days or so.
+If your expedite request is approved, you would see a decision on your application within a few weeks.
+Many users have seen decisions in a few days to 10 days.

 Yes, you can appeal using the Administrative Appeals Office (AAO), but it may take a very long time…Check USCIS.gov AAO Processing Request for full details on the process.

 What has been your experience with Expedite Request with USCIS?
-Share your experiences.
+Share your experiences in comments section below.